walmartlabs/concord-website/docs/getting-started/forms.md

 Look and feel of a form can be changed by providing form's own HTML, CSS, JavaScript and other resources.

-For example, if we have a `.concord.yml` file with a single form:
+For example, if we have a Concord file file with a single form:
 ```yaml
 flows:
   main: